tldr-pages/tldr/pages/linux/fc-pattern.md

 > Shows information about a font matching a pattern.

-- Display default infomation about a font:
+- Display default information about a font:

 `fc-pattern -d '{{DejaVu Serif}}'`